 Outdoor activities in Austria are not just about the nature, but equally much about an experiencing local culture.
 Besides, while hiking it’s not only important to get enough nourishment, but also to savour good local food and drink.
 It is rarely far between either lodging and eating places.
 Like in many alpine regions, Austria also has a large network of mountain cabins and lodges.
 Another advantage is that even smaller villages in Austria often have a bakery or deli shop where you can stock up on food for your trip.
 Sandwiches (semmel) with for example cold meats or cheese will only set you back from a € 1 and upwards.
 Often lodges or restaurants along hiking trails also offer packed lunches or even picnic baskets.
 Put all the factors in this article together, and we think that we’ve a good case for calling Austria, the Hiker’s Heaven.

 Obsessed with stunning views I love hiking in Austria.
 Add to that magnificent nature and crisp fresh air – well, then you have the recipe for a brilliant day out in the Austrian Alps.
 The Speierck (2411 m / 7919 ft) in the holiday region Lungau offers an easy to medium level half-day hike.
 Cable […]

 I have been to many places along the River Mur, which flows 348 kilometres through Austria, before continuing through Slovenia and Croatia.
 This is one of the main rivers in the state of Styria and is flows through its capital Graz, Austria’s second largest city.
 Thus, it was time to see where it all starts […]

 Lech is a well-known up-scale ski resort.
 Furthermore, compared to its size it has an abundance of good restaurants.
-However, we went in the late summer first and foremost to enjoy some of the brilliant hiking you find in the area.
+Notwithstanding, we went in the late summer first and foremost to enjoy some of the brilliant hiking you find in the area.
 Moreover, the prices are suitable for normal incomes during the summer as well.
 Rüfikopf […]